Update

 The Bay Skyway is included in Plan Bay Area 2050 as part of the "Build Complete Streets Network" strategy to promote walking, biking and small electric micromobility vehicles (such as e-scooters) throughout the Bay Area.

-Two key components of the Bay Skyway are currently undergoing environmental review.
-The West Oakland Link will extend the existing San Francisco-Oakland Bay Bridge (SFOBB) East Span path further to the east by constructing the missing connection to West Oakland.
-It will connect with planned protected bike lanes on Grand Avenue to Downtown Oakland.
+1. The two paths, including the West Oakland Link, will extend the existing San Francisco-Oakland Bay Bridge East Span Path further to the east by constructing the missing connection to West Oakland, connecting with planned protected bike lanes on Grand Avenue to Downtown Oakland.

-The West Oakland Link and Yerba Buena Island multi-use path are undergoing separate environmental reviews, which are expected to be completed in 2022 and 2023, respectively.
-Detailed design for both projects is expected in 2024 and both should open by 2027.
-Electric ferry service is planned to begin in 2025.
+The West Oakland Link and Yerba Buena Island multi-use path are both in the detailed design phase with construction to start in 2026 and opening planned for 2029.
+Electric ferry service is planned to begin in late 2025.

-Current Bay Skyway projects are estimated to cost approximately $128 million to construct, including the West Oakland Link, the Yerba Buena Island path, electric vessel(s) and required electric charging infrastructure.
+Current Multimodal Bay Skyway projects are estimated to cost approximately $202 million to construct, including the West Oakland Link, the Yerba Buena Island path and ferry electric charging infrastructure.

-Competitive California state grants, including the Active Transportation Program and the Senate Bill 1 Solutions for Congested Corridors Program and Local Partnership Program are being pursued to fund these projects, along with other potential funding sources.
+Competitive California state grants, including the Active Transportation Program and the Senate Bill 1 Solutions for Congested Corridors Program and Local Partnership Program are being pursued to fund these projects, along with other federal and local funding sources.

-Bay Skyway Phase 2 on the Bay Bridge West Span
+Bay Skyway Phase Two: Bay Bridge West Span

-The Bay Skyway Phase 2 project will construct a bicycle and pedestrian pathway on the Bay Bridge West Span, which will allow a continuous walk, bike and e-bike route between the East Bay and San Francisco.
-This project will rely on Phase 1 to connect the West Span path to the thousands of new residents on Treasure Island, to the East Span path and to downtown Oakland via the West Oakland Link.
+The Bay Skyway Phase Two project will construct a bicycle and pedestrian pathway on the Bay Bridge West Span, which will allow a continuous route to walk, bike and e-bike between the East Bay and San Francisco.
+The path will have the capacity to carry 7,500 bicycle trips and 4,500 walkers per hour across the Bay.
+This project will rely on the Multimodal Bay Skyway to connect the West Span path to the thousands of new residents on Treasure Island and to downtown Oakland through the West Oakland Link

-The Bay Skyway will help shift transbay trips to walking, biking, and other micromobility (e-scooter, e-skateboard, etc.) options, which will reduce congestion and greenhouse gas emissions, while providing low-cost transportation options for Bay Area residents.
+The Bay Skyway will help shift transbay trips to biking, e-biking, and other micromobility options.
+This will reduce congestion and greenhouse gas emissions, while providing low-cost transportation options for Bay Area residents.

 West Span Path Design